 South Korea GDP Annual Growth Rate (in %)

-The IMF expects South Korea’s debt-to-GDP ratio to increase to 53.2% in 2021 and reach 69.7% by 2026.
-On the other hand, Japan and countries in the euro area are forecast to post a decline in debt during the same period.
+The IMF expects South Korea’s debt-to-GDP ratio to increase to 55.0% in 2022 and reach 66.7% by 2026.
+The expected growth pace is also the highest among 35 advanced economies.
+The average ratio of the 35 countries is forecast to decrease to 118.6% from 121.6%, during the same period.

 Currency and Central Bank